 Bachelor's Degree in Film and Cinema

-Students engage in classroom instruction that includes core classes as well as electives, which allow students to choose classes that meet their occupational goals.
-Internships are offered by many programs to give students the opportunity to work and network with industry professionals.
-Some programs also encourage students to participate in local film festivals.
-Some common classes may include the following:
+Students engage in classroom instruction that includes core classes and electives.
+The students are allowed to choose classes that meet their occupational goals.
+Internships give students the opportunity to work and to network with industry professionals.
+Common classes may include the following: